DreamLifting: A Plug-in Module Lifting MV Diffusion Models for 3D Asset Generation: Experiments

 \subsection{Ablation Study}

-We conduct ablation studies using the MVDream 2.1 model to investigate the design choices of the proposed module.
+We conduct ablation studies using the text-conditioned MV diffusin model MVDream 2.1 and image-conditioned model ImageDream to investigate the design choices of the proposed module.
 Furthermore, given the flexibility of our approach to integrate multiple sources of knowledge within an unified framework for 3D asset generation, we perform an ablation study to assess the impact of incorporating IDArb priors.
 Finally, we evaluate the impact of the deferred shading loss.

 \myPara{\moduleName~module designs} We comprehensively investigate the design choices to validate the effectiveness of the proposed modules. \moduleName-W adaptively preserves the pre-trained priors and leverages the knowledge for 3D asset generation, serving as a critical component.
 To assess the significance of this design, we unlock and train the cloned layers inside the \moduleName-W to investigate the effectiveness of this key design, which we refer to as '$w/o$ \moduleName-W'.
 Furthermore, \moduleName-D adapts the pre-trained VAE Decoder to function as a powerful upsampler for Gaussian asset generation; therefore, we replace the pre-trained VAE Decoder layers with three layers of PixelShuffle, denoted as '$w/o$ \moduleName-D'.
 Additionally, we remove other components to assess their contributions to our framework.
 As shown in \tabref{tab:quant_abla} and \Figref{fig:abla}, we draw the following conclusions: